 The Dead Sea Scrolls and the Age of the Old Testament Manuscripts

 Even if scribes carefully copied manuscripts and burned copies with errors in them, what evidence do we have textually that these scribes actually copied the texts correctly?
 In order to answer this question, we will have to look at the Dead Sea Scrolls as a test case.

-Prior to 1948, some of the earliest complete manuscripts of various books of the Old Testament dated to around 900 to 1000 A.D.
-However, in 1947, some Bedouin shepherds were looking for some lost sheep in the hill sides surrounding the Dead Sea in Israel.
+Prior to 1948, some of the earliest complete manuscripts of various books of the Old Testament dated to around A.D.
+900 to 1000.
+However, in 1947, some Bedouin shepherds were looking for some lost sheep in the hillsides surrounding the Dead Sea in Israel.
 One of the shepherds threw a rock into a distant cave and heard the sound of pottery shattering.

-Interestingly, these writings included parts of every single book of the Old Testament minus the book of Esther.
+Interestingly, these writings included parts of every single book of the Old Testament minus the Book of Esther.
 Perhaps the most interesting discovery was an almost complete Isaiah scroll.
-When scholars compared the Isaiah scroll to our earliest copies of Isaiah previous to then (900 to 1000 A.D.), they found that there were only about 13 textual variations.
+When scholars compared the Isaiah scroll to our earliest copies of Isaiah previous to then (A.D.
+900 to 1000), they found that there were only about 13 textual variations.
 Regarding Isaiah 53, which predicts the suffering and death of Jesus, they only found one variation in the entire chapter that had any possible significance: putting "light" in Isaiah 53:11.

 Jesus on the Authority of the Old Testament